-Our vision is to become one of the leading research-driven Graduate Business Schools in southeastern Europe, on the basis of excellence of teaching and its intellectual impact on the business world, attracting outstanding faculty and students from all over the world.
+Our vision is to become one of the leading research-driven Graduate Business Schools in the region, on the basis of academic excellence in research and teaching and its impact on the business world, and become a hub of outstanding faculty and students from all over the world.

-“Business Unusual” signifies our unwavering commitment to setting our sights over the horizon, reaching for visionary ideals and working restlessly to get there, against the tide and against all odds.
+“Business Unusual” signifies our unwavering commitment to setting our sights over the horizon, reaching for visionary ideals and working restlessly to get there, against the tide and all the disruptions.

 This is the spirit in which we pursue our transformative, Business Unusual, mission as stated above.

-We apply this principle to all the challenges facing business and society today, in Greece and beyond.
-In the face of economic, social, political and environmental crisis, we maintain the highest ethical and quality standards while seeking innovations that will transform everything else.
+We apply this principle to all the challenges facing the businesses and society today, in Greece and beyond.
+In the face of economic, social, technological, political and environmental disruptions, we maintain the highest ethical and quality standards while seeking innovations that will transform everything else.

-Business Unusual is the founding DNA of Alba.
-A way of thinking and working in business, a way of living in society.
+Business Unusual is the Alba DNA.
+A mindset, a way of thinking and working in business, a way of living in society.
 We invite all those who share or wish to partake in this mentality to join us.

-ALBA was founded in 1992, through a joint initiative of the Federation of Greek Industries (ΣΕΒ), the leading Employers' Union in Greece, and the Hellenic Management Association (ΕΕΔΕ); both the preparation for the creation of ALBA and its operations until the end of 1993 were funded by the European Commission and by contributions offered by its Corporate Members.
+Alba was founded in 1992, through a joint initiative of the Federation of Greek Industries (ΣΕΒ), the leading Employers' Union in Greece, and the Hellenic Management Association (ΕΕΔΕ); both the preparation for the creation of Alba and its operations until the end of 1993 were funded by the European Commission and by contributions offered by Alba’s Corporate Members.

-In February 1995, the Athens Chamber of Commerce and Industry (ΕΒΕΑ) joined the Federation of Greek Industries and the Hellenic Management Association to become the third collective body of Greek businesses under whose auspices ALBA now operates.
+In February 1995, the Athens Chamber of Commerce and Industry (ΕΒΕΑ) joined the Federation of Greek Industries and the Hellenic Management Association to become the third collective body of Greek businesses to support Alba.

-The ACG and Alba collaboration forms one of the largest and certainly the most influential alumni community in Greece, numbering some 37,000 highly qualified individuals who are active in thousands of businesses and organizations, as well as in academia and public affairs, many of them in leadership positions, in Greece and abroad.
+The ACG and Alba forms one of the largest and certainly the most influential alumni community in Greece, numbering some 55,800 professionals who are active in thousands of businesses and organizations, as well as in academia and public affairs, many of them in leadership positions, in Greece and abroad.

-ALBA was established as a not-for-profit educational association of organizations of Greek corporations/employers and individual corporations.
-Today, 87 companies are corporate members.
+Alba was established as a not-for-profit educational association of organizations of Greek corporations/employers and individual corporations.
+Today, 72 companies are corporate members.

 Its operations are funded by tuition and fees, contributions by employers' organizations and by corporate and individual donations.